Sayli555/wanderonfe/README.md

 ## Technology Stack

-List and provide a brief overview of the technologies used in the project.
+This project utilizes the following technologies:
-- React
+- React: A JavaScript library for building user interfaces.
-- Tailwind css
+- Tailwind CSS: A utility-first CSS framework for rapid UI development.

 ## test credentials for login
 email - test@test.com